-How Often Can You Refinance Your Mortgage?
+How Often Can You Refinance Your Home?

-The good news is, you can absolutely refinance your mortgage more than once.
+The good news is you can absolutely refinance your mortgage more than once.
 However, there are some considerations before you do it.

 What does it mean to refinance?

-How often can you refinance your mortgage?
+How often can you refinance your home?

 Some mortgage programs, especially government-backed loan programs, have something known as a seasoning requirement.
 A seasoning requirement is essentially a waiting period that allows the lender to see that you will handle their loan responsibly.

 If you want to know whether your loan is subject to a seasoning period, your best bet is to reach out to your loan servicer.
 They will be able to tell you if you are eligible to refinance at this time or if you should wait a while before applying for a new loan.

-The pros and cons of refinancing
+What are the pros and cons of refinancing your home?